Vercuski/Docker-Scripts/Databases/CockroachDB/ReadMe.md

-To get into the docker container and use the Cockroach DB CLI docker exec -it <containerID> bash
+To get into the docker container and use the Cockroach DB CLI<br>
+`docker exec -it <containerID> bash`